This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- Tell your caregiver if you have other known diseases.
+- Tell your healthcare provider if you have other known diseases.
 These diseases may include diabetes, bleeding disorders, or heart or kidney problems.
 If you have wounds or sores in the genital area, or an infection, you may need to be treated before having the procedure.
-Your caregiver may also need to know if you have had other surgeries in the past.
+Your healthcare provider may also need to know if you have had other surgeries in the past.
 These may include a penile prosthesis, or procedures on your abdomen or lower genital tract.

 - You may need to have blood and urine tests.
 You may also need other tests, such as a chest x-ray or electrocardiogram (ECG).
-Ask your caregiver for more information about these and other tests that you may need.
+Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.

 The night before your procedure: